What is a STEM extension?

 - Scan of your passport ID page(s)

-- Proof of your STEM degree: electronic final transcript and/or scan of your CCA diploma
+- Proof of your STEM degree: electronic final transcript and/or scan of your CCA diploma (or proof of your former schools degree if applying based on a previous degree completed)

 - Pages 1 - 4 of Form I-983 training plan (Save page 5 to use for your 12 month and final evaluations)